how-to-pick-your-exterior-trim-color

 Photo: Hookedonhouses.net

-This cream colored siding looks penonominal with the warm gray trim and cheery yellow front door and other accent colors.
+This cream colored siding looks phenomenal with the warm gray trim and cheery yellow front door and other accent colors.

-Trim Needs to be at least 2-3 Shades Different than the House Color to Make a Positive Impact!
+Trim Color needs to be at least 2-3 Shades Different than the House Color to Make a Positive Impact!

 The size of the window trim needs to be in proportion to your house.